 Doppio on the left.
 Espresso on the right

-A double ristretto would have the same amount of coffee but would only use 30 mL (1.0 oz).
-A long shot would then usually be 130 to 170 mL (4.4 oz – 5.7 oz).
+A double ristretto uses that same amount of coffee but only 30 mL (1.0 oz) of water.
+A long shot, meanwhile, usually runs 130 to 170 mL (4.4-5.7 oz).

 Grounds-to-liquid ratio